ferociousfox/react-help-que/README.md

 ### When to Use Class-Based Components
 Only define a component as a class if it absolutely requires state.
 If a component does not require state, it should always be a stateless functional component.
 Avoiding unnecessary use of state is an important rule in React.
 Always begin React projects using only stateless functional components.
 Then refactor select components into class-based components as it becomes necessary.

-__React functions cannot alter their props!__ This would break the second rule above.
-React components can only take their arguments (props), compose them together into a portion of the UI, and return the JSX results to be rendered.
+__React functions cannot alter their props!__ React components can only take their arguments (props), compose them together into a portion of the UI, and return the JSX results to be rendered.

+### Refactoring Functional Components into Class-Based Components
+1. Create an ES6 class with the same name that extends React.Component.
+1. Add a single empty method to it called render().
+1. Move the body of the function into the render() method.
+1. Replace any calls to props with this.props in the render() body.
+(And, calls to any event handlers should change from eventHandlerName to this.eventHandlerName).
+1. Delete the remaining empty function declaration.

 ### Unidirectional Data Flow
 Commonly called a "top-down" or "unidirectional" data flow.
 Any state is always owned by some specific component, and any data or UI derived from that state can only affect components "below" them in the tree.
 React is all about one-way data flow down the component hierarchy, from the lowest common parent component.
 If you can’t find a component where it makes sense to own the state, create a new component simply for holding the state and add it somewhere in the hierarchy above the common owner component.